 Sportsnet and the Pinty’s Grand Slam of Curling are committed to investing in the future of curling and giving back to the communities the series visits.
 The Pinty’s Grand Slam of Curling also makes a donation to the junior curling clubs within the community for having their teams participate.

-If you have any questions or comments, please contact: Kristi Petrushchak, Senior Manager, Grand Slam of Curling, at firstname.lastname@example.org.
+If you would like to host one of the Grand Slam of Curling events in your community, please contact: Kristi Petrushchak, Senior Manager, Grand Slam of Curling, at firstname.lastname@example.org.

 For media accreditation, please contact Meghann Cox, Sportsnet communications manager, at email@example.com.